 Figure 4.
 The insulin secretion mechanism in detail.
+[What do all the acronyms mean?
+P2Y?
+SUR1?]
 From ref.
-16
+16.

-Interesting bits on insulin secretion from their chemistry side!!
+Interesting information on insulin secretion from their chemistry side!

 Receptors, known as purinergic receptors, are responsible for ATP to act through them and trigger Ca2+ ion release observed16.

-Very long chain fatty acids , such as arachidonic acid made from 20 carbons, may regulate the action of the potassium ion channels involved or the calcium ion release.17
+Very long-chain fatty acids , such as arachidonic acid made from 20 carbons, may regulate the action of the potassium ion channels involved or the calcium ion release.17

-Imidazolines, with functional group shown, act as binding sites for essential proteins in human brain18 and influence the secretion of insulin at the same time, by acting on KATP-channels, the most interesting bit being that regioisomers and enantiomers can have entirely different effects19.
+Imidazolines, with functional group shown, act as binding sites for essential proteins in the human brain18 and influence the secretion of insulin at the same time, by acting on KATP-channels, the most interesting bit being that regioisomers and enantiomers can have entirely different effects19.

-Are you curious to know what the insulin’s actions are?
+Are you curious to know what insulin’s actions are?
 Here they are!!
+Overuse of the exclamation mark.

-All insulin’s actions peak upon fed state whereas on starved state the hormone to have the main role is glucagon.
-There are three main sites to consider for insulin’s activities those being the liver, muscle and adipose tissue.
+All insulin’s actions peak after feeding whereas on starving the hormone’s main role is glucagon production.
+There are three main sites to consider for insulin’s activities, those being the liver, muscle and adipose tissue.

 Starting from blood glucose levels upon the fed state, insulin has the main role to increase the rate of glucose oxidation ( glycolysis) in liver and muscle while at the same time it converts glucose concentrations to glycogen (storage fuel form).6 These processes are supported by an increase in the number of glucose transporters to the cell membrane which have a significant role, as described above, as well as by a variety of phosphorylation and dephosphorylation processes ( Scheme 1) for activation and deactivation of enzymes (biological catalysts).
-In order for an enzyme to be phosphorylated, PO3-2 group is introduced to it by adenosine triphosphate, ATP.
-The facilitated increase in the rate of glycolysis leads to pyruvate production which is then converted to AcetylCoA, one of the main components in biological processes since it supplies muscles with energy and it is used in lipid synthesis in the liver and adipose tissue6.
-Finally it is worth mentioning that since glucose oxidation is stimulated by insulin the reverse process in the liver, gluconeogenesis, is inhibited. pyruvate
+In order for an enzyme to be phosphorylated, a PO32- group is introduced to it by adenosine triphosphate, ATP.
+The facilitated increase in the rate of glycolysis leads to pyruvate production which is then converted to Acetyl-CoA, one of the main components in biological processes since it supplies muscles with energy and it is used in lipid synthesis in the liver and adipose tissue6.
+Finally, it is worth mentioning that since glucose oxidation is stimulated by insulin the reverse process in the liver, gluconeogenesis, is inhibited. pyruvate

-At this low carbohydrate concentrations, fatty acid breakdown in the liver is reduced, whereas synthesis is facilitated since triacylglycerols in the adipose tissue are converted to long chain fatty acids, this favored due to larger availability of the responsible synthesizing enzyme, lipoprotein lipase20.
+At low carbohydrate concentrations, fatty-acid breakdown in the liver is reduced, whereas synthesis is facilitated since triacylglycerols in the adipose tissue are converted to long chain fatty acids.
+This is favoured due to the larger availability of the responsible synthesizing enzyme, lipoprotein lipase20.

-Finally secondary actions of insulin include stimulation of protein synthesis20 as well as increased blood flow, vasodilatation, and hypotension21.
+Finally, secondary actions of insulin include stimulation of protein synthesis20 as well as increased blood flow, vasodilatation, and hypotension21.

 Scheme 1.
-The reactions of phosphorylation and dephosphorylation of enzymes, part of almost all biological processes.
+The reactions of phosphorylation and dephosphorylation of enzymes, E, part of almost all biological processes.
+[What’s Pi?]